Katy shares her tech knowledge and research with anyone who wants to learn the smartest way to use technology.

 Length of List in Python

 Lists are a data structure commonly used in Python.
 It's handy to be able to get their lengths.
+Find out how to find dimensions of arrays and lists.

 The function len will return the length of a list.
 Here's how to use it: